yellowmessenger/documentation/docs/platform_concepts/inbox/chats/chatscreen.md

 <img src="https://i.imgur.com/NkEPDVb.png" alt="drawing" width="50%"/>

-5. **Translate**
+#### 5. **Translate**

-When [auto translate](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/automation/chat_auto_translate) is configured, the messages sent by the users in regional languages are automatically translated to English to the agents on the chat.
+When [auto translate](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/automation/chat_auto_translate) is configured, the messages sent by the users in regional languages are automatically translated to [Agent's default language](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/team/agents#-1-agent-settings) (English by default) to the agents on the chat.
+Once the customers language is detected, the messages sent by the agent are translated to the customers language.

-The reply- text typed in one language can be translated to the other by enabling the auto-translate toggle and selecting the respective language to which the reply must be translated.
+The toggle displayed in the below image is the language identifier.
+For example, if the user responds in French, the language in the toggle is updated to French.

+**Purpose of the translate toggle** (used in rare cases)
+Assume, the user has typed a sentence and the language is detected as French (using google translate) and updated on the toggle.
+The agent identifies this language to be Italian.
+The agent can change the language on the toggle for better translation.

 ![](https://i.imgur.com/N6emsoU.png)

 <img src="https://i.imgur.com/QK8T02e.png" alt="drawing" width="50%"/>

-6. **Save or share chats**
+#### 6. **Save or share chats**

 Chats can be saved in CSV and PDF format to the local system.
 Chats can be shared with anyone by clicking the **chat copy URL** icon and sharing the link with the respective person.